vivchar/RendererRecyclerViewAdapter/README.md

 * You can reuse cells in different RecyclerView;
 * You can easily add a nested RecyclerView;
 * You can easily add the DiffUtil support;
+* You can easily save a state of a Item when scroll;
 * Using this library will protect you from the appearance of any business logic in an adapter :blush:.

 ## Example